Top 12 UX trends 2021Siw Grinaker on

 3. Full-service customer journeys

-Every digital touchpoint in a customer journey should be fully self-service, either if it’s signing up, applying for a loan, changing a loan, or paying off a loan.
+Every digital touchpoint in a customer journey should be fully self-service, either if it’s signing up, applying for an insurance, changing a subscription, or paying for a gadget.
 Let the customer take his needed time and decide on each step for himself—and always be helpful along the way.

-Nothing beats a good story, and one emerging UX trend to gain yourself a competitive edge in business is storytelling, according to Inside Design Blog.
+Nothing beats a good story, and one emerging UX trend than can give you a competitive edge in business is storytelling, according to Inside Design Blog.

-Offering good UX is no longer good enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
+Offering good UX is not enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
 So what can you do?
 Become more memorable through storytelling.